 - Dried Fruits - You can buy packets of mixed dried fruits which often contain candied peel.
 Or you can create your own blend of dried fruits with Currants, Sultanas and Raisins.
 Note: Although it is best to buy when in season, usually around September and October, don't worry if the packet is a little old and the fruit looks a bit too dry, soaking the fruit in some form of liquid, such as tea for this recipe with help plump them up and bring moisture back into them.

 - Tea - Loose leaf freshly made Yorkshire tea or tea bags are fine.
 Making it good and strong adds lots of flavour to fruit loaf recipes.
-You could also use fruit tea or fruit tisanes.
+You could also use fruit tisanes.

 - Self Raising Flour - This contains a raising agent, if using plain flour you will need to add baking powder.
 As a general rule add 1 level teaspoon of baking powder to every 100g plain flour.